 Complications of CEA include:

-Patients with a mini-stroke (TIA) or evidence of carotid artery atherosclerosis are frequently seen by the primary care provider and nurse practitioner.
-If workup reveals narrowing of the carotid artery, the patient should be referred to the neurologist and vascular surgeon.
-Carotid endarterectomy has been proven to reduce the risk of stroke.
-The procedure itself can cause a stroke and hence, one should always educate the patient on potential complications of the procedure.
-Overall, the majority of patients who undergo the procedure have no complications.
-However, the primary care provider should encourage the patient to eliminate the risk factors for stroke like discontinuing smoking, maintaining a healthy weight and lowering levels of cholesterol.
+Patients with TIA or evidence of carotid artery atherosclerosis are frequently seen by the primary care provider or nurse practitioner.
+If the workup reveals narrowing of the carotid artery, the patient should be referred to the neurologist and vascular surgeon based on degree of stenosis and symptoms present.
+Carotid endarterectomy has been shown to reduce the risk of stroke in properly selected patients.
+Stroke is also a potential complication of CEA, therefore physicians must educate the patient regarding potential complications of the procedure.
+The primary care physician should encourage the patient to eliminate controllable risk factors for stroke by discontinuing smoking, maintaining a healthy weight and lowering levels of cholesterol.
 Regular exercise is highly recommended.

 |||Faateh M,Dakour-Aridi H,Kuo PL,Locham S,Rizwan M,Malas M, Risk of emergent carotid endarterectomy varies by type of presenting symptoms.
 Journal of vascular surgery.
 2019 Feb 15; [PubMed PMID: 30777684]|